 Perilla is best cultivated in spring to early summer in subtropical areas and during the rainy season in tropical areas, when there is sufficient soil moisture for good growth and leaf production.

 Suitable soils for cultivation are light, free-draining and rich in organic matter.
 Sandy-loam and loamy-sand soils enriched with organic matter and adjusted to a moderately acid to neutral pH, generally in the 5.5 to 7.5 range, are considered optimal.
 The soil should be kept moist if the plants are exposed to full sun, otherwise they tend to suffer from moisture stress and become scraggly as a result.

-Beefsteak mint has invasive attributes, with the small seed carried on the wind to new locations, and as a consequence is registered as a weed by the US Forestry Service, although is not thought to pose a serious threat to the ecosystem.
-However, the plant is reportedly highly poisonous to livestock including horses.
+Beefsteak mint has invasive attributes, with the small seed carried on the wind or by water to new locations.
+As a consequence, it is registered as a weed by the US Forestry Service, although is not thought to pose a serious threat to the ecosystem.
+However, the plant is reportedly highly poisonous to livestock, including horses.